jfrench32/Utilities/README.md

-# Utilities Constructors & Methods
+# Utilities Method Simulations and Examples